KarrLab/karr_lab_build_utils/README.md

 ## Usage
 ```
 karr-lab-build-utils-install-requirements
-karr-lab-build-utils-run-tests --test_path /path/to/tests --with_xml_file --with_coverage
+karr-lab-build-utils-run-tests --test_path /path/to/tests --with_xml_report --with_coverage
 karr-lab-build-utils-make-and-archive-reports
 ```